![]() |

 Air

-separation plants produce the atmospheric industrial gases nitrogen, oxygen and argon using
+separation plants produce one or both of the two most common atmospheric industrial gases

 |